vyapp/vy/README.md

 that is being executed and much more.

 It is possible to open multiple vertical/horizontal panes to edit different files.
-Such a feature makes it possible to edit multiple files in a given tab. vy supports multiple tabs as well with a very powerful scheme of keys to switch focus between tabs and panes.
+Such a feature makes it possible to edit multiple files in a given tab. vy supports multiple tabs as well with a handy scheme of keys to switch focus between tabs and panes.

 vy has a very well defined scheme for user plugins.
 One can easily develop a plugin then make vy load it.